Blog

 Beneath the Surface

-Since the full extent of damage caused by periodontal disease occurs beneath the gum line, we use digital radiography to learn what we cannot see.
+Since the full extent of damage caused by periodontal disease occurs beneath the gum line, we use digital radiographs to learn what we cannot see.
 Images can reveal changes to the tooth and root structure, as well as the architecture of surrounding bones.
 If any loss of bone is noted, we can determine the stage of periodontal disease, and create an effective treatment plan.

 Look No Further